- All

 Arbitrage Trading

 Arbitrage traders on Uniswap try to find cryptocurrencies that are trading below or above their market price because of large trades that generate asymmetry in the pool leading to price surge or reduction.
-Then they buy or sell such coins to make a profit.
+Then they buy or sell such coins to be successful.
 What arbitrage traders do is bring the token price to its market price by buying or selling until the price aligns with the market price.
 This particular phenomenon involving arbitrage traders and an automated market maker system is what keeps Uniswap token prices aligned with the rest of the cryptocurrency exchanges.

 How to Use Uniswap